 Need inspiration?
 Try these encounters with wildlife in Antarctica

-As we’ve already said, we were offered deals that had we taken, would have saved us a greater proportion of the original book price.
+We were offered deals that would have saved us a greater proportion of the original book price.
 We weren’t flexible enough to take these though.

-If you can travel to the departure port of Ushuaia or Punta Arenas at short notice (usually a week or so), and you’re happy to accept any itinerary at any time of the season, we think you’re almost sure to get a deal.
+If you can travel to Ushuaia or Punta Arenas at short notice (usually a week or so), and you’re happy to accept any itinerary at any time of the season, we think you’re almost sure to get a deal.

 Make contact with the tour agencies

 There’s plenty of tour agencies selling Antarctica cruises on behalf of the expedition operators but not all offer every cruise and some are prepared to cut prices more than others.

 Here’s a list of some of the agencies and tour operators we had on our shortish list when we booked our Antarctica trip as an example – there are others so do your homework: